awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 For more information about using filters when listing your resources, see [List and filter your resources](Using_Filtering.md)\.

 For ease of use and best results, use Tag Editor in the AWS Management Console, which provides a central, unified way to create and manage your tags\.
-For more information, see [Working with Tag Editor](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) in *Getting Started with the AWS Management Console*\.
+For more information, see [Tag Editor](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) in *Getting Started with the AWS Management Console*\.

 **Topics**
 + [Display tags](#displaying-tags)